telehash/telehash.github.io/kademlia.md

 random generated nodes, as seen from our own node: 736711cf55ff95fa967aa980855a0ee9f7af47d6287374a8cd65e1a36171ef08.
 Even when so many nodes are processed, we still only fill the first 15 buckets.

-## `"type":"bucket"` - Adding a node to a Bucket
+## Adding a node to a Bucket

-An unreliable channel of type `bucket` is used to signal the desire to add a node to a bucket.
-Whenever a hashname is encountered that would be in a bucket that has capacity, the switch may start this channel to see if it can be added to that bucket.
+An unreliable channel of type [](protocol.md#link) is used to signal the desire to add a node to a bucket.
+Whenever a hashname is encountered that would be in a bucket that has capacity, the switch may request a link to see if it can be added to that bucket.

-The bucket channel start request should always include a `see` array identical to the `seek` response of the hashnames closest to the recipient.

-Upon receiving a bucket channel request, the switch should check if it is at Kmax and handle appropriately (see below).
-The sending node should be placed in the correct bucket and the channel should be immediately confirmed by returning a `see` array of the hashnames closest to the sender.

-Once the original initiator has received a confirmation back for a bucket channel it should also place them in the correct bucket.
+Upon receiving a link request the switch should check if it is at Kmax and handle appropriately (see below).
+The requesting node should be placed in the correct bucket and the link should be confirmed.
+Once the original initiator has received a confirmation back for the link it should also place them in the correct bucket.

-At any point either side of a bucket channel may send an ad-hoc packet on the channel containing a `see` array.
-Upon receiving this, the recipient must return a `see` array if it hasn't sent one in over 30 seconds.
-These are called maintenance packets/requests.
-The hashnames included in the array should be examined for possible inclusion in buckets that have capacity (are below Kmin).

 ## Handling Kmin and Kmax

 The suggested defaults for Kmin and Kmax are 8 and 1024, with bare minimums being 2 and 32 for low-resource switches.

-The Kmin is the number of hashnames in each bucket that are sent maintenance checks (see Bucket Maintenance).
+The Kmin is the number of hashnames in each bucket that are sent link maintenance.
 A bucket will likely have additional nodes that are not maintained, but where the other side is doing the maintenance.
-When a bucket has less than Kmin active nodes in it then it also has extra "capacity" and any newly seen hashnames at that distance should be sent a new bucket channel request.
+When a bucket has less than Kmin active nodes in it then it also has extra "capacity" and any newly seen hashnames at that distance should be sent new link requests.

-When the total nodes in all buckets reaches Kmax the switch must either evict a more distant node (but never go below Kmin per bucket!) and add the new one, or send an `"end":true` to the new one to signal that they're at capacity (and still include a `see` array to be helpful).
+When the total nodes in all buckets reaches Kmax the switch must either evict a more distant node (but never go below Kmin per bucket!) and add the new one, or send an `"end":true` to a new link request to signal that they're at capacity (and still include a `see` array to be helpful).

 ## Bucket Maintenance

-Every bucket must be checked once every 25 seconds for possible maintenance.
+Every bucket must be checked once every 55 seconds for possible maintenance.
 Only the Kmin number of nodes in a bucket need to be sent maintenance packets, and they should be sorted/prioritized by uptime with the longest uptime being preferred.
-Any node that hasn't sent any packets on it's bucket channel in more than 60 seconds should be evicted from the bucket.
-Based on the last received packet on the channel, if that time plus 25 seconds would be more than 60 it should be sent a maintenance request.
+Any node without any received link maintenance activity in more than 120 seconds should be evicted from the bucket.

-In case there are multiple bucket channels between any two nodes, only the most recently active one should be used for maintenance checks/requests.
-Whenever a new bucket channel is started, it replaces the last known one (if any).
+In case there are multiple links between any two nodes, only the most recently active one should be used for maintenance checks/requests.
+Whenever a new link is started, it replaces the last known one (if any).

-### "hide":true - Hidden Nodes

-Some nodes may need to be discoverable, but do not have resources to help maintain the DHT and cannot therefore be returned to normal `seek` queries.
-When a bucket channel is opened it may contain an optional `"hide":true` that signals this special case.
-This should not be used or exposed in normal switches and is only for very low resource (compute, embedded devices) or expensive/slow data (older cellular/satellite networks).

-The hidden node is still added to the bucket, but it is not sent any maintenance `see` packets (it must generate them in order to keep the channel alive) and does not count towards Kmin for the bucket.
-Hidden nodes do count against Kmax like any other node in a bucket.

-When handling a `seek` a hidden node can only be returned if it *exactly* matches the seek request, if the given seek hash does not entirely match, a hidden node must not be returned.

 [pastebin]: http://pastebin.com/0mBr3D8V
 [kademlia]: https://en.wikipedia.org/wiki/Kademlia